 A general, sustained upward movement of prices for goods and services in an economy.

-The percent change in price level determined by comparing the percentage increase or decrease in the price level of goods and services from one time period to another.
+The percentage increase in the average price level of goods and services over a period of time.

 Basic structures, including buildings and facilities such as roads, bridges, and waste disposal systems.

 Materials and resources used to produce goods and services.